 Where there's an immediate risk to your health we may use your personal data.
 For example if we're concerned for your health or safety at one of our fundraising events.

 Some activities are undertaken in the public interest.
-For example collecting personal information in relation to concerns raised via the NSPCC Helpline.
+For example collecting personal data in relation to safeguarding concerns raised via the NSPCC Helpline.

 Our legitimate interest is in engaging with the public to further our charitable aims.